bluecats/bluecats-android-sdk/README.md

 [https://developer.android.com/ndk/guides/abis.html](https://developer.android.com/ndk/guides/abis.html)

 Two extra dependencies will be required if you take this path:
-- [Google Play Services](https://developers.google.com/android/guides/setup) (Specifically location and ads)
+- [Google Play Services](https://developers.google.com/android/guides/setup) (Required version is 8.1 or above.
+Location and ads services are required.
+Either the full services library or these specific services can be added)
 - [Gson](https://github.com/google/gson)

 #### b) Using Android Studio